Constitutional Violations Attorney in Mongomery Represents Victims

 Contact our Montgomery law firm to aggressively assert your constitutional rights

 McGuire & Associates helps our clients pursue remedies for constitutional rights violations in Montgomery and throughout Alabama.
-To schedule a free consultation with a determined civil rights lawyer, call us at 334-651-8891 or contact our Montgomery office online.
+To schedule a consultation with a determined civil rights lawyer, call us at 334-651-8891 or contact our Montgomery office online.
 Our office is located at 31 Clayton Street, convenient to I-85 and I-65.